elbersb/shapley/README.md

 provides a simple algorithm for the Shapley value decomposition, and also supports hierarchical decomposition using the Owen value.

+The key advantage of the Shapley decomposition framework is the connection with counterfactuals: Once appropriate counterfactuals for each combination of factors have been identified, the method will produce an appropriate decomposition.

 ## Installation

 ``` r